 UPCOMING TRAVEL SEMINAR:

-Post Conflict Strategies in Collective Memory: Case Studies in Bangladesh and Sri Lanka.
+Post Conflict Strategies in Collective Memory: Case Study Sri Lanka.

 Genocide Scholars’ Travel Seminar August, 2018